ppy/osu-wiki/news/2020-02-04-community-contributors-2019.md

 After Halfslashed stepped down, **yaspo** picked up the slack and stepped up to lead beside Okoratu, and has been responsible for running dozens of contests and discussions, hand-picking several hundreds of mentor and mentee applications, hosting meetings and so much more.

-**Uberzolik** has been responsible for maintaining huge swathes of data required for the project to continue, balancing this workload whilst also being a mentor AND a Beatmap Nominator himself.
+**Uberzolik** has been responsible for providing huge amounts of assistance in the general day-to-day affairs of the project, including leading checkups to ensure mentees and mentors are getting along, helping with applications and pulling all of this off whilst being a mentor himself, AND a Beatmap Nominator to boot.
+That's dedication!

 Both of them are exemplary examples of the kind of dedication that has punctuated over ten years of osu!, and we are enormously grateful for their continued support.